Zuka98/Visualizer-Framework-UKPostcodeAreas/README.md

 In order to load Map (https://console.cloud.google.com/google/maps-apis) you must get Google MAPS API key.

-In this project API key was indicated in mapsdemo.ejs file, as it is exposed to public, developer must restrict the access to it, so only their website can access it.
+In this project API key was indicated in mapsdemo.ejs file.
+As it is exposed to the public, developer must restrict the access to it, so only their website can use it.

 For more information about protecting API keys view: https://support.google.com/googleapi/answer/6310037 .